Domain verification

 There is no separate “Skip verify” affordance.
 The proof check itself advances the onboarding flow; you cannot move past Install and verify without a recorded proof.

-If your site is on Shopify and you connect via OAuth, the OAuth callback can also record an ownership proof — see OAuth as proof below.
+If your site is on Shopify or Stripe and you connect via OAuth, or you connect WooCommerce with REST API keys, the connect step can also record an ownership proof — see Connector credentials as proof below.

 The endpoints, end to end

-Section titled “The endpoints, end to end”All three endpoints are authenticated dashboard endpoints scoped to your account by row-level security.
+Section titled “The endpoints, end to end”All three endpoints are authenticated dashboard endpoints scoped to your account.
 The CORS preflight and rate-limit posture are listed alongside each.

 GET /v1/sites/:site_id/proof-token